nerdfiles/communicative-praxis/readme.md

-this [repo][repo] is dedicated to an offering; namely to the public domain, *domain schemas* for working with act tasks using protocol-level actions according to the hypermedia-orientation. action semantics are partially informed by existing vocabularies (dublincore.org, schema.org, dbpedia.org, etc.).
+this [repo][repo] is dedicated to an offering; namely to the public domain, *domain schemas* for working with act tasks using protocol-level actions according to the hypermedia-orientation. action semantics are partially informed by existing vocabularies (dublincore.org, schema.org, dbpedia.org, w3.org, etc.).

+my goal is to bring forth the obvious, how the "document object model" like shared vocabularies can be incorporated into protocol-level actions (i.e., how the `disabled` attribute can be featured as a property in the <abbr title="application programming interface">API</abbr> along with `skip` and `limit`).

 <hr />